-Welcome to my new guide to FREE family-friendly things to do and places to go in Bristol and North Somerset.
+Welcome to my guide to family-friendly things to do and FREE places to go in Bristol and North Somerset in 2023.
 It’s packed to the rafters with indoor attractions which won’t cost you a penny to enter.
 I’ve also included some fabulous outdoor spaces: fun parks, favourite beaches, family-friendly walks and perfect picnic areas.

 To help you make the most of visiting Bristol, without breaking the bank, this guide features:-

 - Free things to do indoors in Bristol and North Somerset with kids.

 (See below for an amazing list of free places to go in Bristol when it’s raining!)

 - Free things to do outdoors in Bristol and North Somerset.

 Fabulous North Somerset beaches, Bristol parks and open spaces to explore.